-Preheat the oven to 350 F/180 C. Butter the bottom and sides or a 9-inch cake pan or springform pan.
-If using a cake pan, line the bottom with two long strips of parchment paper in the shape of an X, then place a parchment paper round to line the bottom.
-If using a springform pan, you only need to line the bottom of the pan.
+Preheat the oven to 350 F/180 C. Butter the bottom and sides of a 9-inch cake pan or springform pan.
+If using a cake pan, line the bottom with two long strips of parchment paper in an X shape, then place a parchment paper round on top.
+If using a springform pan, you only need to line the bottom.

-In a stand mixing bowl or with a hand mixer, cream the butter, sugar, and brown sugar until fluffy, about 3 minutes.
+In a stand mixer bowl or with a hand mixer, cream the butter, sugar, and brown sugar until fluffy, about 3 minutes.

 Mix in the egg and egg yolk, one at a time, scraping down the bowl in between.
 Then, add the vanilla.